The Adventures of the Walker Bunch PART ONE: Wyoming

 We moved along one year following another.
 Soon, I was a senior at Platte Valley High School.
 I was a captain of the team playing linebacker.
 I had begun my less than illustrious football career as a freshman, the first year Saratoga fielded a team since prior to WWII!

 My freshman year Mom asked me what position I played.
 I said “…end, guard, and tackle!”
 She said “Really?”
 I said, “Sure, I sit on the end of the bench, guard the water bucket, and tackle anyone trying to get it!”
 I didn’t play much my freshman year.
 Come to think of it none of the team played much; we lost every game that year.
 Jerry Donelan was the quarterback.
-Reg Lord, our coach.
+Reg Lord, was our coach.

 We didn’t do much better when I was a sophomore.
 We improved some my junior year and had a great season my senior year.
 Clyde Thrasher was our quarterback.
 Dennis Reagan was our coach.
 The 1957 “S” Club of Saratoga’s lettermen show Coach Reagan in the first row right side.
 Clyde is in the third row second from the left.
 Champion wrestling coach, Dale Federer, is seated far left in the first row.